richardskumat/dilbert/readme.md

 # Dilbert.com

+2023-03-13

+Dilbert.com now redirects to https://linktr.ee/scottadams, making the code in this repo useless.
 ## Default

 The following script should download all comics from Dilbert.com as of 2022-08-01 as long as the site doesn't change its looks and code structure a lot.